ghoshs/voicebuilding/README.md

 ```
 ../gradlew packageData
 ```

 ### 2. Run Unit Selection voicebuilding

-From the voice-2018-voicebuilding-group1 folder run the follwing gradle command to unpack data and build the voices for MaryTTS
+From the `voice-2018-voicebuilding-group1` directory run the following gradle command to unpack data and build the voices for MaryTTS:
 ```
 ../gradlew legacyInit
 ../gradlew build
 ```

-### 3. Listen to the voices on new text.
+### 3. HMM based voicebuilding

 Clone the [MaryTTS v5.2](https://github.com/marytts/marytts) in the parent directory of this project and build the project using the command.
 ```
 ./gradlew build